Tharu people: Resistance to malaria

+Tharu people have limited, not complete, immunity to malaria.
+Many Tharus, particularly babies, died from malaria.

 Culture

 The Tharu people comprise several groups who speak different dialects and differ in traditional dress, customs, rituals and social organization.

 They consider themselves as a people of the forest.
 In Chitwan, they have lived in the forests for hundreds of years practising a short fallow shifting cultivation.
 They plant rice, wheat, mustard, maize and lentils, but also collect forest products such as wild fruits, vegetables, medicinal plants and materials to build their houses; hunt deer, rabbit and wild boar, and go fishing in the rivers and oxbow lakes.

 The Rana Tharus never went abroad for employment, a life that kept them isolated in their own localities.
 They developed a unique culture free from the influence of adjacent India, or from the ethnic groups in Nepal's mountains.
 The most striking aspects of their environment are the decorated rice containers, colorfully painted verandahs and outer walls of their homes using only available materials like clay, mud, cow dung and grass.
 Much of the rich design is rooted in devotional activities and passed on from one generation to the next, occasionally introducing contemporary elements such as a bus or an airplane.

-A statue of Maharana Pratap was established in Mira Bara Rana, Udham Singh Nagar district.
-A museum has been constructed to display agricultural implements, food, heritage and lifestyle-related items of Tharu people.